emipa606/DeepRim/README.md

 - Added power-transfer from the top layer to the lower layers.
 A set amount of power is split equally to each layer.
 - sk4p3g04t made retexture for this mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2965262893]DeepRim Retexture

+Will now generate versions of cave biomes in https://steamcommunity.com/sharedfiles/filedetails/?id=2969748433]Biomes!
+Caverns and https://steamcommunity.com/sharedfiles/filedetails/?id=2259124387]CaveBiome if loaded.
+The biome will be selected randomly.
+The amount of rock in these biomes will be about 50% while in the original underground biome it is now about 25%.

 ![Image](https://i.imgur.com/pufA0kM.png)